harrisonkong/HKUIImageView/README.md

 This class descends from UIImageView and provides these enhancements and a designable user interface in Xcode Interface Builder.

 ### Dynamic Corner Radius
-This class descends from UIImageView and provides the funcationalities to calculate a corner radius dynamically base on one of the sides.
+This class descends from UIImageView and provides the functionalities to calculate a corner radius dynamically base on one of the sides.
 It uses the methods in HKUIViewAutoCornerExtension as a base.

 ### Highlighted State Customization
 It lets users customize the border color, width, alpha and